 Have you noticed that your dog’s ears smell a bit…off?
-A foul or “funny” smelling odor coming from your pup’s ears is something that a lot of dog owners encounter at some point.
+A foul or “funny” smelling odor coming from your pup’s ears is something that many dog owners encounter at some point.
 Believe it or not, dogs in a perfectly healthy state should smell good!
 Their ears are essentially just like ours — when healthy, they should have a small amount of wax and no odor at all.

-Signs and Symptoms: A bad or almost “fruity” odor is a tell-tale sign of a common outer ear infection in your dog.
+A bad or almost “fruity” odor is a tell-tale sign of a common outer ear infection in your dog.
 Redness or swelling will also accompany the odor.
 You may find that your dog is scratching or rubbing their ears incessantly — even shaking their heads more often than normal.

 If you suspect your dog has allergies, consult with your veterinarian for a personalized management plan.